CBCutGitHub/Good_README_Generator/Develop/readmetest.md

 This application is licensed under Apache

 ## Questions
-For any questions, send email inquiries to mdmail@yahoo.com or github.com
+For any questions, send email inquiries to mdmail@yahoo.com or Mygithub